TEAM Investors Have Opportunity to Lead Atlassian Corporation Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, March 28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlassian Corporation ("Atlassian" or the "Company") (NASDAQ: TEAM).
+BENSALEM, Pa., March 31, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlassian Corporation ("Atlassian" or the "Company") (NASDAQ: TEAM).

 Class Period: August 5, 2022 – November 3, 2022